radixdlt/radixdlt-javascript/packages/account/README.md

 const mnemonic = Mnemonic.generateNew()

 // This will be our "application password" (1️⃣)
-// User choses this, however, please tell her to use 1Password to GENERATE a
-// unique and strong encryption password.
-This password should be unique and strong.
-// Urge user to backup this password. const keystoreEncryptionPassword = confirmPasswordTextField.value() // or similar
+// User chooses this, however, please tell her to use a unique, strong randomly generated encryption password.
+Also urge user to back this up in a safe place.
+She will need it every time she starts the app. const keystoreEncryptionPassword = confirmPasswordTextField.value() // or similar

 // You need to pass in a function which saves the keystore
 // this example uses 'fs' but using Electron/Browser you might
-// wanna try out https://www.npmjs.com/package/fs-jetpack or similar. const saveKeystoreOnDisc = (keystore: KeystoreT): Promise<void> => {
+// wanna try out https://www.npmjs.com/package/fs-jetpack or similar. import { PathLike, promises as fsPromises } from 'fs' const saveKeystoreOnDisk = (keystore: KeystoreT): Promise<void> => {
-    import { PathLike, promises as fsPromises } from 'fs' const filePath = 'SOME/SUITABLE/PATH/keystore.json'
+    const filePath = 'SOME/SUITABLE/PATH/keystore.json'
     const json = JSON.stringify(keystore, null, '\t')
     return fsPromises.writeFile(filePath, json)